Institute and Eco-village

 We use a combination of Natural Farming, Agro-foresty and Permaculture principles to grow our food which consist of fruit and herb layers.
 The fruit crops are too numerous to list but here are some of the most popular, papaya, pineapple, custard apple, avocado, soursop, rollinia, sapote, starfruit, vanilla, coffee, cacao, chaya, and on, and on the list could go!

-Unfortunately in the tropics the weather conditions vary greatly from extreme drought when it is hot and dry to the rainy season when we get around 140 inches of rain in just a few short months.
+Unfortunately in the tropics the weather conditions vary greatly from extreme drought when it is hot and dry to the rainy season when we get around 80-140 inches of rain, much of it in just a few short months!
 This combined with major pest, fungus, and bacteria problems creates a feast or famine condition.
 Many fruits and vegetables are subject to supply and demand shortages.
 One thing we have done to take advantage of large amounts of fruits and local crops is start a small local wine and probiotic fertilizer business.
-Other than plant, plant, plant to create large and diverse food supply, we have not completely solved the shortages!
-Maybe you would like to come and help?
-Lol.
-We are always looking for good students, interns, and even a few qualified volunteers.
+Other than plant, plant, plant to create large and diverse food supply, we have not completely solved the challenges or shortages of all but the most resilient of tropical crops.
+However, many of these such as Cassava and Coconut are super foods and comprise the vast majority of our and our animals daily vegetarian diet!